 - Form and Analysis

-The Honors Music Program offers degrees in three areas:
+The Honors Music Program offers primary courses of study in three areas:

 - Instrumental Performance